ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 ### What is Synthetic Data?

-Synthetic Data (SD) is a broad set of approaches to taking a dataset and learning about its structure, such that new fake data can be created which appears similar to the original but which does not hold any of the original samples.
+Synthetic Data (SD) is a broad set of approaches to taking a dataset and learning about its structure.
+New fake data that appears similar to the original can be created but does not hold any actual samples.

 These approaches are classified as unsupervised machine learning models as they endeavour to model the input distribution of the data.